-The fewer orders you make, the less additional charges you might face.
+The fewer orders you make, the less you need to pay on delivery charges.

 4. Buy online and check extra charges

-It is nearly always cheaper to order online than over the phone.
+It is nearly always cheaper to order online than over the phone or in store.

 - Delivery charges: These depend on the supplier and how rural your location is.